Event

 Fugue - Aaron Amar Bhamra & Celine Mathieu

-Dissociated objects find refuge in a space that resonates with Genk's contextual history.
-Sounds and scents doze their sculptures asleep, while a breath swells to a breeze that ascends them on air.
-Transient proposals take flight to the studio and residency building, while relations, resources, thoughts and affects circulate and temporarily rest in a state of fugue.
+Listen carefully, for all artworks whisper of times, affinities and seasons.
+Watch closely, for Tempus fugit (time flies), and see how dissociated objects find refuge in Genk's history.
+Take in the scents that doze their sculptures asleep before a breath swells to a breeze and carry them on air.
+Transient proposals take flight to the garden, studio and residency building, while relations, resources, thoughts and affects circulate and temporarily rest in a state of fugue.

 No items found.